Vallarai keerai Kootu | Brahmi leaves- Kootu made with finely chopped Vallara keerai greens, one of the healthiest greens, native to India.

 - 2-3 no's Red Chillies, adjust based on the heat in the chilli variety

-- 1/4 tsp Asafoetida Omit if you are gluten allergic
+- ¼ teaspoon Asafoetida Omit if you are gluten allergic

-- 2 Tbsp freshly grated coconut, substitute - unsweetened dessicated
+- 2 tablespoon freshly grated coconut, substitute - unsweetened dessicated

-Heat 1 Tbsp of oil in a pan.
+Heat 1 tablespoon of oil in a pan.
 Once it is hot, add the onions and sauté until it becomes translucent.
 Sprinkle little salt to fasten the cooking process.

 Then add the tomatoes and let it soften, no need to fry it.
 Immediately add the green leaves and keep the flame on medium.
 Let it cook.
 Add little salt and water to ease up the cooking.
 The brahmi leaves takes more time to cook than spinach or other indian greens.